vslavik/gettext-tools-windows/README.md

 License
 -------

-The COPYING file in this directory applies to GNU gettext itself, which is licensed under GPLv3.
+The LICENSE file in this directory applies to GNU gettext itself, which is licensed under GPLv3.
 The makefiles and scripts for building it on Windows are in the public domain.